 I found this recipe today while having my morning coffee and reading about the melting properties of shortening.
 It was on Crisco Canada, but what drew me in wasn’t the shortening (I used oil), but the pancake mix.
-I’ve made plenty of scratch sour cream coffee cakes, but was curious to see how a pancake mix version would turn out and decided to make a surprise breakfast treat for the family.
+I’ve made plenty of scratch sour cream coffee cakes, but was curious to see how coffee cake made with pancake mix would turn out and decided to make a surprise breakfast treat for the family.
 The recipe is for a whole coffee cake, but I made Sour Cream Streusel Coffee Cake Cupcakes.

 These were easy to throw together, and I was pulling them out of the oven right about the time Fuzz was waking up.
 She loved them, as did Todd who doesn’t usually eat cake for breakfast.
 If you can’t tell by the photo, I made mine in square shaped cupcake tins, and I’m glad I did because they are so good they’d be suitable for bake sales.
 One thing I did differently was to use Pumpkin Spice flavored pancake mix in the streusel rather than just plain pancake mix.
 That probably made them a little better, but the original recipe just uses regular pancake mix in both the streusel and the cake.